Nearly Optimal Linear Convergence of Stochastic Primal-Dual Methods for Linear Programming: Restarted Stochastic EGM with Variance Reduction

 \begin{thm} Consider RsEGM (Algorithm \ref{alg:rsegm}) for solving a sharp primal-dual problem~\eqref{eq:poi}.
 Suppose Assumption \ref{ass:problem} and Assumption \ref{ass:oracal} hold.
 Let $\alpha$ be the global sharpness constant of the primal-dual problem and $L$ be the Lipschitz parameter of the stochastic oracle.
 Denote the initial distance to optimal set as $R_0=\text{dist}(z^{0,0},\mathcal Z^*)$, and choose step-size $\tau=\frac{\sqrt{p}}{2L}$.
 For any $\delta\in (0,1)$ and $\epsilon>0$, if the outer loop count $T$ and the inner loop count $K$ of RsEGM satisfy then it holds with probability at least $1-\delta$ that Furthermore, the total number of iteration to get $\epsilon$ accuracy with probability at least $1-\delta$ is of order \end{thm}

 \begin{rem} The performance of stochastic algorithms depends on the realization of stochasticity.
 The traditional convergence analysis of these algorithms usually measures the expected performance, namely, running the algorithm multiple times and looking at the average performance.
-In contrast, when choosing $\delta=\frac{1}{2}$, Theorem \ref{thm:thm-global} provides the complexity of the median performance of the algorithm, namely, running the algorithm multiple times and looking at the median performance.
-Beyond that, Theorem \ref{thm:thm-global} also provides a high-probability guarantee for RsEGM on primal-dual problems with global sharpness. \end{rem}
+In contrast, when choosing $\delta=\frac{1}{2}$, Theorem \ref{thm:thm-global} provides the complexity of the median performance of the algorithm. \end{rem}

 \begin{rem} In this remark, we consider the finite-sum model where $\mathcal L(x,y)=\frac{1}{N}\sum_{i=1}^N \mathcal L_i(x,y)$.
 Suppose the stochastic oracle computes $F_{\xi}(z)=[\nabla_x \mathcal L_i(x,y), -\nabla_y \mathcal L_i(x,y)]$ for $i$ that is uniformly random in set $[1,...,N]$.
 Then evaluating $F_{\xi}(z)$ needs one stochastic oracle and evaluating the true gradient $F(z)$ need $N$ stochastic oracles.
-With a careful calculation, we obtain that one outer iteration of RsEGM requires $\pran{N+2}+\tilde{\mathcal{O}}\pran{\pran{Np+2}\frac{1}{\sqrt p}\frac{L}{\alpha}\frac{1}{\delta^2}\pran{\log{\frac{R_0}{\epsilon}}}^2}$ stochastic oracle calls.
+With a careful calculation, we obtain that one outer iteration of RsEGM requires $\pran{N+2}+\widetilde{\mathcal{O}}\pran{\pran{Np+2}\frac{1}{\sqrt p}\frac{L}{\alpha}\frac{1}{\delta^2}\pran{\log{\frac{R_0}{\epsilon}}}^2}$ stochastic oracle calls.
 Thus, the average total oracle cost of RsEGM to reach $\epsilon$-accuracy with probability at least $1-\delta$ becomes Choosing $p=\Theta{\pran{\frac{1}{N}}}$ and $\delta=0.5$, the number of stochastic oracle calls for the median trajectory to achieve $\epsilon$ accuracy becomes

-In contrast, the total oracle cost of deterministic restarted methods solving primal-dual problem with global sharpness \cite{applegate2021faster} is This clearly showcases the advantage of RsEGM compared to its deterministic counterpart. \end{rem}
+In contrast, the total oracle cost of deterministic restarted methods solving primal-dual problem with global sharpness \cite{applegate2021faster} (which is the optimal deterministic algorithm) is where $L_F$ is the Lipschitz constant for $\mathcal L(x,y)$.
+In the context of finite-sum model, $L_F$ is generally of the same order of $L$ (upto a variance term that is independent of $N$).
+This shows that RsEGM in general needs $O(\sqrt{N})$ less stochastic oracles to find an $\epsilon$-solution than its deterministic counterpart after ignoring the $\log$ terms. \end{rem}